Efficient Defence against Misbehaving TCP Receiver DoS Attacks: Security Model for Verifiable Segment Receipt (VSR) Protocol

 \subsubsection{Security against Tag Access Only Attacks ($\textsf{TA}$-secure).}

-VSR security against tag access only attacks is again defined by the same game in Definition \ref{def:kfc-ta-secure} except two modifications as depicted below. \begin{enumerate} \item In the Challenge phase, the adversary has to choose a challenge $fid \not \in {\cal F}_1$, that is, $fid$ has to be a new file identifier not used as input for the playback queries in the Query 1 phase.
+Security against tag access only attacks for the VSR protocol is again defined by the same game in Definition~\ref{def:kfc-ta-secure} except two modifications as depicted below. \begin{enumerate} \item In the Challenge phase, the adversary has to choose a challenge $fid \not \in {\cal F}_1$, that is, $fid$ has to be a new file identifier not used as input for the playback queries in the Query 1 phase.

 \item In the Query 2 phase, the adversary can only make playback queries on $fid_j \neq fid$ where $fid$ is the file identifier for the challenge TCP session.
 That is, $fid \not \in {\cal F}_2$. \end{enumerate}